Reported in 1999 was the discovery of a map of

-the moon which is ten times older than anything known
+the moon which was ten times older than anything that had been

-before has been

-found carved into stone at one of Ireland's most
+found before.
+It was carved into stone at one of Ireland's most

 ancient and mysterious Neolithic sites.

 It was identified by Dr Philip Stooke of the

 University of Western Ontario, Canada.
 Whilst spending most of